 • Your happy face! 😀 Frowns are not allowed in the club – we’ll make sure that won’t happen!

-A (non-refundable) $85.00 registration fee, which will be included in your total payment, is required.
+A non-refundable registration fee, which will be included in your total payment, is required to reserve your spot.

 Weather permitting, the daily schedule starts with a morning run to the close by Fresh Pond or Danehy Field, warming up and conditioning, followed by drills, target practice, tactical bouting and individual training, for a total body workout.
 The day will end with video discussion and customized exercise planning.